peeterjoot/physicsplay/README.txt

 BUGS that prevent 'make' from being successful without handholding:

-1) notes/phy450/ - poppitz.tex make rule not sequenced right.
-2) eps -> pdf rules aren't right.
+   - The eps -> pdf rules aren't right.
 Have to build in notes/blogit/ before any other notes/*/ dir.